 You can’t have a best without the worst.

-But here’s the thing, when I look at the best it amazes me that no matter the circumstances, there is always something to be thankful for.
+But here’s the thing, it amazes me that no matter the circumstances, there is always something to be thankful for.
 Alternately, in the worst moments, there’s been a faith and grace that has always carried through.
 Making what is worse, an opportunity for best.

 Maybe there should be a #middlenine?

 In the middle of the best and the worst, is the even plane of real life.
 Where you have to learn to balance, where you go up the hills and down the valleys and you try to find that place where there’s stability and hope to make it through each day.

 Where the worst doesn’t take you down in one swoop.